michesp42/michesp42.github.io/content/posts/the-linux-file-hierarchy-structure/index.md

 ## `/media` and `/mnt`

 The mount point for removable media devices such as floppy disks and cdrom is `/media`.
-While, temporarily mounted filesystems are mounted in `/mnt`.
-For example, if you have a USB hard drive you want to copy files from, you can make a directory say `mkdir /mnt/usbhdd` and mount the hard drive in this directory.
-Now you can access (temporarily or as long as the hard drive is mounted) the contents of you hard drive in `/mnt/usbhdd` as if it were a normal directory in your filesystem.
+While temporarily mounted filesystems are mounted in `/mnt`.
+For example, if you have a hard drive attached as `/dev/sda` you want to copy files from.
+You can make a directory say `/mnt/hddmnt ` and mount the hard drive in that directory like so `mnt /dev/sda1 /mnt/hddmnt`.
+Now you can access (temporarily or as long as the hard drive is mounted) the contents of your hard drive in `/mnt/hddmnt` as if it were a normal directory in your filesystem.

 ## `/tmp`